UMAprotocol/UMIPs/UMIPs/Add_BALUSD and USDBAL_as_supported_price_identifiers.md

 ## RATIONALE

 The markets chosen for pricing BAL/USD were selected on the following basis
-    - Bal/Eth on Balancer as it is the highest volume maket
+    - Bal/Eth on Balancer as it is the highest volume market
-    - Bal/USDT on Binance as it is the highest volume  because they are three of the highest daily trading volume markets available
+    - Bal/USDT on Binance as it is the second highest market and highest USD market
     - Bal/USD on Coinbase Pro as it the most robust of the high volume exchanges and is available through Cryptowatch.